There was an error. Please try again.

 Admission and registration information is available online at https://www.athabascau.ca/admissions/index.html or by calling the Information Centre at 1-800-788-9041 (Toll free for Canada/US).
 Student support staff is available to assist you with admission and registration questions and to help you plan to achieve your educational, career and personal goals.

 Students must be 16 years old.
 Many courses have prerequisites.
-Check the website for details.
+Check the Calendar website for specific details: https://www.athabascau.ca/calendar/undergraduate/index.html

 Graduate program admission requirements vary by program.
-Visit the Athabasca University website at calendar.athabascau.ca/grad/current/index.php for specific up-to-date information on graduate programs.
+Visit the Athabasca University Calendar website at https://www.athabascau.ca/calendar/graduate/index.html for specific up-to-date information on graduate programs.